LuChengTHU/dpm-solver/README.md

     * [DreamStudio](https://beta.dreamstudio.ai/home) and [StableBoost](https://stableboost.ai/) (thanks for the implementations by [Katherine Crowson's k-diffusion repo](https://github.com/crowsonkb/k-diffusion)).
     * [Stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), which supports both DPM-Solver and DPM-Solver++.
 DPM-Solver++2M is the fastest solver currently.
 Also many Thanks to [Katherine Crowson's k-diffusion repo](https://github.com/crowsonkb/k-diffusion).
     * [Diffusers](https://github.com/huggingface/diffusers), a widely-used library for diffusion models.

+- **2022-11-08**.
+We provide an [online demo](https://huggingface.co/spaces/LuChengTHU/dpmsolver_sdm) for DPM-Solver with stable-diffusion.
+Many thanks for the help and harware resource support by HuggingFace 🤗!

 - **2022-11-07**.
 Happy to announce that the multistep DPM-Solver has been supported by [diffusers](https://github.com/huggingface/diffusers)!
 Thanks for all the efforts of huggingface team (and me ^_^).
 Check [this PR](https://github.com/huggingface/diffusers/pull/1132) for details.